Impression of Laos: A Big Thing for Laid-Back Travelers

 However, with untouched beauty, Laos is a big thing for you if you are a laid-back traveler: from brilliant pagodas to ancient heritages, from breathtaking waterfalls to the idyllic Mekong River.
 It's surprisingly gorgeous.

 Feeling Laos' local life is another absolute highlight of the tour.
-Opt to get up early to witness the Morning Alms-giving Ritual – the most sacred Laos' tradition, go to the night market that is a great place to mix with the locals and take some souvenirs back home.
+Opt to get up early to witness the Morning Alms-giving Ritual – the most sacred Laos tradition, go to the night market which is a great place to mix with the locals and take some souvenirs back home.

 Morning Alms-giving Ritual

-If asked what is the most important thing to do in Vientiane, I would say getting an insight to the Buddhist heritage, since it's blessed with a large number of Buddhist wats.
-Among the many amazing wats, three of them stands out.
-The first one is Great Sacred Stupa, namely That Luang Stupa.
+If asked what is the most important thing to do in Vientiane, I would say getting an insight into the Buddhist heritage, since it's blessed with a large number of Buddhist wats.
+Among the many amazing wats, three of them stand out.
+The first one is the Great Sacred Stupa, namely That of Luang Stupa.
 Built by a Laotian King in the 16th century, this stupa is the most important national cultural monument and symbol of Laos.
 Wat Si Saket is the second one that I recommend you to visit, as it is the oldest temple with thousands of miniature Buddha statues.
-The last one is Wat Ho Pra keo, which was a former royal temple and housed the famous Emerald Buddha Image in the past.
-Today, Wat Ho Pra keo is a museum rather than a religious venue.
+The last one is Wat Ho Pra Keo, which was a former royal temple and housed the famous Emerald Buddha Image in the past.
+Today, Wat Ho Pra Keo is a museum rather than a religious venue.

 Great Sacred Stupa

 Alternatively, let's walk to Patuxay Monument.
 Patuxai literally means Victory Gate, dedicated to those who fought in the struggle for independence in 1949.
 It is now becoming one of the iconic attractions in Vientiane, attracting a large number of visitors every year.